Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Utility network/PerformValveIsolationTrace/readme.md

 ## About the data

-The [Naperville gas network feature service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleGas/FeatureServer), hosted on ArcGIS Online, contains a utility network used to run the isolation trace shown in this sample.
+The [Naperville gas](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleGas/FeatureServer) network feature service, hosted on ArcGIS Online (authentication required: this is handled within the sample code), contains a utility network used to run the isolation trace shown in this sample.

 ## Additional information